dapr/docs/daprdocs/content/en/operations/observability/metrics/metrics-overview.md

 Tailor the latency buckets to your needs, by modifying the `spec.metrics.latencyDistributionBuckets` field in the [Dapr configuration spec]({{< ref configuration-schema.md >}}) for your application(s).

-For example, in the case where you are not interested in extremely low latency values (1-10ms), you can group them in a single 10ms bucket.
-Similarly, you can group the high values in a single bucket (1000-5000 ms), while keeping more detail in the middle range of values that you are most interested in.
+For example, if you aren't interested in extremely low latency values (1-10ms), you can group them in a single 10ms bucket.
+Similarly, you can group the high values in a single bucket (1000-5000ms), while keeping more detail in the middle range of values that you are most interested in.

 The following Configuration spec replaces the default 34 buckets with 11 buckets giving a higher level of granularity in the middle range of values: